RobertASmithBresMed/plumberHE/README.md

 ```

-The example plumber code used to generate the API can be found in `darthAPI`.
-This is a development version of the code.
+## Creating the automated workflow

+The automated workflow is run on GitHub actions at 00:01 at the first of each month, and can be found in `.github/workflows/auto_model_run.yml`.

 ### List of contributors
 - [RobertASmith](Robert.Smith@lumanity.com)